aimeos/aimeos-docs/src/frontend/jsonapi/catalog.md

 # Filter products by price

-To enable users to filter products by price, you need to use the *index.price:value* filter and it requires the three letter currency code as parameter in round brackets and quotation marks (").
-To return only products with a price of less than 99.50 Euro, you need:
+To enable users to filter products by price, you need to use the *index.price:value* filter as well as the three letter currency code as parameter in round brackets and quotation marks (").
+To return only products with a price of less than e.g. 99.50 Euro you need:

 === "CURL"
     ```bash